 ► Do Bookmakers mind Matched Betting?

 Bookmakers probably won’t know that you’re Matched Betting.
-But they do know that it goes on and they don’t try to stamp it out.
+They know that it goes on and they don’t try to stamp it out.
 There’s been several public statements that imply that they don’t particularly care about it.
 After all, free bets attract new customers and not everyone goes on to become a Matched Betting expert.
 Some percentage of Matched Bettors will continue to bet recreationally.

-► How Can I Maximise What I Earn From Matched Betting?
+► Is Matched Betting sustainable?
+How Can I Maximise What I Earn From Matched Betting?

-I highly recommend that you subscribe to one of the top Matched Betting Services/Websites.
-They’ll provide you with everything you need to sustain regular income from Matched Betting.
+I highly recommend that you subscribe to one of the top Matched Betting Websites.
+They provide the tools, daily offers (free bets, promotions, etc), dummies guides, and ongoing support to help you sustain a regular income from Matched Betting.

-If you require some more step-by-step guidance on Matched Betting, then check out this tutorial here.
+If you require some more step-by-step help, then check out this in-depth guide on Matched Betting here.